 10 Ways to Embrace Asynchronous Communication in Your Organization

 Synchronous communication may be getting in the way of your organization’s success.
-Calendars full of meetings, employee burnout, and long working hours across different time zones, are just some of the reasons why your employees’ productivity may be dropping.
+Calendars full of meetings, constant notifications, and long working hours across different time zones are just some of the reasons why your employees’ productivity may be dropping.
+It also makes it harder for teams to prioritize and stay focused on what truly matters.

-The most successful remote and hybrid organizations can find a balance between asynchronous and synchronous communication, resulting in better efficiency, more inclusivity, and improved employee wellbeing.
+The most successful remote and hybrid organizations can find a balance between asynchronous and synchronous communication.
+They use meetings when needed, but rely on asynchronous communication tools for daily updates, decisions, and knowledge sharing.
+The result is better efficiency, more inclusivity for distributed teams, and improved employee wellbeing.

 a quote from buffer